 Jury

-Wolfgang Lösche, Head of the Exhibitions Department of the Chamber of Crafts Munich and Upper Bavaria
+Wolfgang Lösche, retired Head of the Exhibitions Department of the Chamber of Crafts Munich and Upper Bavaria

-Aino Nebel, winner of the JBG Prize at the MK&G messe 2022 and artist, Rheinsberg
+Veronika Beckh, Winner of the Justus Brinckmann Prize at the MK&G messe 2023 and artist, Berlin

 Marlo Scheder-Bieschin, Vice Chair of the Justus Brinckmann Society, MK&G Circle of Friends, Hamburg